 You must have a very high proficiency in Java or Kotlin, at least four out of five.
 Apart from the development skills, a proficient android developer must possess standard debugging skills such that he/she can prevent any app crash or system failure.

-After learning for a while, self-assessment is very essential; one can register for the Android certification programme and clear the exam for achieving the globally valued Certificate and Title of Android developer.
+After learning for a while, self-assessment is very essential; one can register for the Android certification program and clear the exam for achieving the globally valued Certificate and Title of Android developer.

 Top reasons for the high demand for Android Developers: